Overheating of single board computers

 With more complex applications, higher ambient temperatures or unfavourable installations, the temperature of the CPU increases resulting in the processor becoming overheated and in turn damaged.

-In this case, active chip coolers can provide a reliable remedy.
-The cooling specialists of SEPA EUROPEhave tested a CPU without chip cooler and discovered that the temperature increased to a borderline temperature of 80°C. However, after installing the chip cooler HZ25B, the temperature dropped to a moderate 60°C.
+In this case, active coolers can provide a reliable remedy.
+The cooling specialists of SEPA EUROPE have tested a CPU without cooling and discovered that the temperature increased to a borderline temperature of 80°C. However, after installing the active cooler HZ25B, the temperature dropped to a moderate 60°C.

-The chip cooler HZ25B was developed by SEPA EUROPE and is a smart combination of the Kühligel® and micro fan.
+The active cooler HZ25B was developed by SEPA EUROPE and is a smart combination of a heat sink and a mini fan.
 The heat sink is made from high-purity aluminium and has a convincing low thermal resistance.
-The integrated micro fan is also equipped with a special, long-lasting MagFix® sleeve bearing that is designed for operating temperatures of up to 80°C. Thanks to its extremely flat design, the cooler is particularly suitable for the above mentioned application.
+The integrated mini fan is also equipped with a special, long-lasting MagFix® sleeve bearing that is designed for operating temperatures of up to 80°C. Thanks to its extremely flat design, the cooler is particularly suitable for the above mentioned application.